Dai Market Capitalization Tops $5.35 Billion (DAI)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Dai launched on November 18th, 2019.
+Dai’s launch date was November 18th, 2019.
 Dai’s total supply is 5,347,888,596 tokens.
+The official website for Dai is makerdao.com.
 Dai’s official Twitter account is @makerdao and its Facebook page is accessible here.
+Dai’s official message board is medium.com/@MakerDAO.
 The Reddit community for Dai is /r/makerDAO and the currency’s Github account can be viewed here.
-The official message board for Dai is medium.com/@MakerDAO.
-Dai’s official website is makerdao.com.

-It is usually not currently possible to buy alternative cryptocurrencies such as Dai directly using US dollars.
-Investors seeking to acquire Dai should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Dai using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Dai directly using US dollars.
+Investors seeking to acquire Dai should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Dai using one of the exchanges listed above.

 Receive News & Updates for Dai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.